neurologic/Comparative-Animal-Behavior/levels-of-analysis/endogenous-rhythms.md

 :::{figure} /images/crickets-localizing-scn.png
 :width: 800

 Left: The cricket nervous system is shown in yellow overlaid on a dorsal view of the body.
 The brain ganglia are located in the head.
-Neurons in the retina (where light receptors are located for the visual system) project to the optic lobe, which then projects to the central ganglia.
+Neurons in the retina (where light sensors are located) project to the optic lobe, which then projects to the central ganglia.
 Right: Actograms of normal stridulation behavior for crickets with an intact nervous system, a nervous system where the retinal projections were severed (A, red), and a nervous system where the optic lobe projections were severed (B, blue).
 :::

 ---
 > ⏳ 5 min

-***Q3: Where is the circadian clock located?
+***Q3: Where in the cricket brain is the circadian clock located?
 What is your evidence for this (based on the experiment shown in Figure 47)?***

-***Q4: How does Figure 47A provide evidence for a circadian clock entrainment mechanism?***
+***Q4: How does Figure 47A provide evidence that there must be a biological mechanism that entrains the circadian clock?***

 ⏸️ PAUSE here for class-wide discussion

 ---

 The circadian clock is rooted in a molecular/genetic mechanism.
-Suppressive recurrent feedback on gene expression combined with protein degredation enables a central *pacemaker* to keep a temporal rhythm.
+A gene expression negative feedback loop combined with protein degredation enables a central *pacemaker* to keep a temporal rhythm.

 :::{figure} /images/circadian-clock.gif
 :width: 500

 Animation of the transcription-translation feedback loop by [Sarrah Hussein](https://wordpress.lehigh.edu/portraits-of-the-brain/).
-If the animation does not start, click on the image to enlarge and initiate it.
-"Refresh" the navigation bar to repeat the animation as needed.
+If the animation does not start, click on the image to enlarge and initiate it, then "refresh" the navigation bar to repeat the animation as needed.
 :::

 ::::{margin}